GTessarini/JiraAutomations/README.md

 ## scriptJiraSendCommentForSlack
 A script to add on Jira Script Runner "Script Listener" with method "Comment Created" to send automatically a message on Slack when a comment is made on task with the comment author and content to user with identifier on task label

+## scriptJiraSendAttachmentForSlack
+A script to add on Jira Script Runner "Script Listener" with method "Issue Updated" to send automatically a message on Slack when a attachment is add on task to user with identifier on task label

 /**Gabriel Tessarini**/